redwoodjs/redwood/docs/docs/tutorial/chapter6/multiple-comments.md

 * Has a failure message
 * When it renders successfully, it outputs as many comments as were returned by the `QUERY` (*what* is rendered we'll leave to the `Comment` tests)

-The default `CommentsCell.test.{js,tsx}` actually tests every state for us, albeit at an absolute minimum level—it make sure no errors are thrown:
+The default `CommentsCell.test.{js,tsx}` actually tests every state for us, albeit at an absolute minimum level—it makes sure no errors are thrown:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">